 The Musicians Club of New York exists through the generosity of its Members and Donors.
 Through its concert series and young artist competitions, it aims to enrich the general public and develop a following for its competition winners and its performing and composing Members.
 The Musicians Club of New York is a nonprofit organization, designated 501(c)(3) by the U. S. Treasury.

-The Musicians Club will announce its 2017-18 concert series in September.
-If you are not yet on our email list, please click Contact Us here or in the main menu, and in the Message field, say "add to email list".
+The Musicians Club has announced its 2017-18 concert series and it emails notices before each upcoming concert.
+If you would like to add your email address to our email list, please click Contact Us here or in the main menu above, and in the Message field, type "add to email list".

 CONCERTS, RECEPTIONS, AND SPECIAL EVENTS

 Each season from the fall through March, the Musicians Club sponsors a free, open-to-the-public concert series, followed by the Serge & Olga Koussevitzky Young Artists Awards with its free, open-to-the-public Finals Concert in April, concluding with the Joseph H. Conlin Benefit Gala in May.

 In April, the Musicians Club of New York holds a Competition for young artists.
 The categories – Voice, Piano, Strings, and Winds/Brass – are rotated annually.
 Contestants must be between the ages of 18-30, except voice competitions, which are age 18-35.
 Cash prizes and concert performances are awarded to the First, Second and Third Prize winners, selected by Juries of prominent musicians.